Pathophysiology of atherosclerosis is irreversible; only prevention makes sense.

 Dairy products remain controversial, not least because the milk from a free range, pasture-fed dairy cow is quite different than that from the poor beast that's never seen a blade of green grass.
 Nevertheless, butter is back with a vengeance; and should probably never have been banned.

-If it's the one of the coronary arteries, then chest pain with exercise will be the order of the day, as the heart muscle doesn't get enough blood; angina.
+If it is one of the coronary arteries, then chest pain with exercise will be the order of the day.
+The heart muscle doesn't get enough blood; angina.

 If it's one of the iliac arteries that pass through the groin on the way to the leg, then you will get pain in the leg WITH EXERCISE.
 As soon as you rest, the pain goes away.